atelier-saulx/based/packages/solid/README.md

 ## useBasedQuery

-Subscribes when a component gets mounted / unsubscribes when a comment gets unmounted
+Subscribe when a component gets mounted / unsubscribes when a comment gets unmounted

 ```ts
 const useBasedQuery = <N extends keyof BasedQueryMap>(